yashjainme/DataDash/README.md

 # DataDash

-DataDash is an interactive data visualization app built with Streamlit that allows users to explore datasets using customizable line plots.
+DataDash is a powerful data exploration tool, enabling users to analyze datasets through dynamic line plots.
+With DataDash, users can effortlessly visualize data trends and patterns, gaining valuable insights with just a few clicks.

 ## Description